This is a summary review of The Art of Ware containing key details about the book.

 Sun Tzu was a Chinese general, military strategist, writer, and philosopher who lived in the Eastern Zhou period of ancient China.
 Sun Tzu is traditionally credited as the author of The Art of War, an influential work of military strategy that has affected both Western and East Asian philosophy and military thinking.

 [Favorite Quote]: “The supreme art of war is to subdue the enemy without fighting.”
+(Meaning)

 What are key takeaways from The Art of War?